Equiel-1703/udemy-video-fix/README.md

    - [Violentmonkey](https://violentmonkey.github.io/)

 2. Add the user script to your script manager:
    1. Using direct link:
+      - If you click [here](https://github.com/Equiel-1703/udemy-fix-extension/raw/refs/heads/main/udemy-video-fix.user.js), your user script manager should automatically install it for you.
+   2. Manual Installation:
+      If for some reason you are not able to install the script automatically, you can:
       - Open the script manager dashboard.
       - Create a new script.
       - Copy and paste the contents of `udemy-video-fix.user.js` into the new script.
       - Save the script.

 ## Usage

 1. Navigate to any Udemy course video page.
 2. The script will automatically activate and manage the video controls.
-3. Enjoy an improved video watching experience!
+3. Enjoy your course :D

 ## License

 This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE).

-## Author

-Henrique Rodrigues Barraz

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Contributions are very welcome!
+Open an issue or submit a pull request for any improvements or bug fixes :)

-## Acknowledgements

-- Inspired by the need for a better video control experience on Udemy.
-- Thanks to the developers of the user script manager extensions.